Quantitative Languages Defined by Functional Automata: Determinizability Problem

-\begin{proof}[Proof of Lemma \ref{lem:decidetpds}] We define a non-deterministic {\sf PSpace} algorithm to check whether a \Dsum-automaton does not satisfy the twinning property.
-The idea is to guess two runs on the same input word of size at most $4|Q|^2$ and two positions in those runs, and check the pair of states at the two positions are equal and that the respective delays are different.
-This algorithm uses a polynomial space (denomitors of the form $\lambda^{|w|}$ are stored in polynomial space) and thanks to Lemma \ref{lem:pumpingtp}, is correct. \end{proof}
+\begin{lem} It is decidable in {\sf CoNP} whether a functional group automaton satisfies the twinning property. \end{lem} \begin{proof} First, the automaton is transformed into a trim automaton.
+Then, it suffices to guess two runs on the same input word of size at most $4|Q|^2$ and two positions in those runs, and check (in ptime) that the pair of states at the two positions are equal and that the respective delays are different.
+This algorithm is correct thanks to Lemma \ref{lem:pumpingtp}. \end{proof}